Restricting access and delegating administration with Role-Based Access Control

 Figure 1.
 Enabling the Role-Based Access Control authorization strategy

-The first time you enable the Role-Based Access Control plugin, it defaults to a configuration where logged in users have no restrictions and users cannot access the system anonymously.
+The first time you enable the Role-Based Access Control plugin, it defaults to a configuration where signed in users have no restrictions and users cannot access the system anonymously.
 If you have not tested logging into the system with the security realm you are using, enabling the Role-Based Access Control plugin may lock everyone out of the system.
 Refer to Recovering from a lock-out for details on how to restore access to the system in the event of a lock-out.

-When enabling this stategy, you can also select Typical initial setup from the Import strategy list.
+When enabling this strategy, you can also select Typical initial setup from the Import strategy list.
 This option is only available when you are logged in, because it creates a group of "administrators" (with full permissions) of whom you are initially the sole member.
 For convenience, it also creates empty groups for "developers" and "browsers" with useful permission sets.
 However, you may want to add some existing users to developers, or add the special labels anonymous or authenticated to browsers, etc.

 When the Role-Based Access Control authorization strategy is enabled, the following changes are made to the Jenkins interface: